petruchek/findco-wp-assessment/helpful-article/README.md

 I haven't specifically tested the plugin with PHP 7.4, but it should be compatible with version 7.4.

+### Installation
+- if you are using this repository - run `docker compose up`
+- if you have plugin files only - upload to your WordPress site and activate it (via wp cli or via dashboard).
+No extra steps required.
+You might need to add custom css rules depending on your theme.
+Add those CSS to your theme, not to the plugin.

 ### Fingerprinting

 Currently, the plugin utilizes only the user's IP address for fingerprinting.
 However, implementing more advanced browser fingerprinting techniques could enhance security and make vote manipulation more challenging.

 ### Restrictions

 At present, each user (fingerprinted) is limited to a single vote.
 However, we store the timestamp of each vote, allowing for potential implementation of multiple votes with a cooldown period, such as 24 hours.
+We need to remove UNIQUE index from the table.

+### Behavior

+I am not telling the user that he already voted before he tries to vote again.
+This can be changed if needed.
+Ideally, it belongs to the plugin settings page.

 ### Design